krzyzanowskim/STTextView/README.md

 - FB9743449, FB10019859: NSTextContentStorage.textElements(for:) returns no element, while enumerateTextElements does return elements
 - FB11898356: textSelections(interactingAt:inContainerAt:anchors:modifiers:selecting:bounds:) produces wrong selections for certain locations

 ...
 I'm aware that the list of issues is not complete.
+I managed to workaround most of the problems in STTextView.

 ## Suggestions or Feedback